elyse502/Practices/javaScript/README.md

 The first version os `ECMAScript` was released in 1997, then starting from 2015 **`ECMA`** has been working on annual releases of a newest specification.
 So in 2015 they released a `ECMAScript 2015`, which is also called `ECMAScipt` version **6** 0s **`ES6`** for short.
 This specification defined many new features for `JavaScript`.

+---

+Every `browser` has a JavaScript engine and we can easily write **JavaScript** code there without any additional tools.
+Of course this is not how we build **real-world** applications!